RedisTimeSeries/RedisTimeSeries/docs/commands.md

 #### Complexity

-TS.DEL complexity is O(n).

-n = Number of data points that are in the requested range
+TS.DEL complexity is O(N) where N is the number of data points that will be removed.

 #### Delete range of data points example